bwlewis/feathercache/README.md

 issues too, for example, values are limited in size.
 And if you want to just copy the "database" for offline analysis or backup, the values and keys are not simple files and need to be accessed through Redis itself.
 Those issues are typical of many databases.
-Mongodb (https://www.mongodb.org/), for instance, is also a superb document database.
-But its values are limited in size too, and it's geared to working with structured values in JSON form, not arbitrary serialized R objects.
+Mongodb (https://www.mongodb.org/) and RethinkDB (http://rethinkdb.com/), for instance, are superb document databases.
+But values are also limited in size, although GridFS (https://docs.mongodb.org/manual/core/gridfs/) is an option but that brings additional configuration complexity, and they're geared to working with structured values in JSON form, not arbitrary serialized R objects.

 Apache Geode (http://geode.incubator.apache.org/) is super fast, has very large value size limits (terabytes), and provides very strong consistency